What English Language Test should you take?

 In the end then, which test should I choose?
 TOEFL vs IELTS

-Which test you decide to take might depend on what country you are studying in.
-(You might be more likely to take TOEFL if you’re studying in the U.S. for example.)
+Which test you decide to take might depend on what country you are planning to study in.
+(You might be more likely to take TOEFL if you’ll be studying in the U.S. for example.)
 And what your future immigration plans might be.

 But increasingly as both tests are accepted in most English-speaking post-secondary institutions around the world, your decision will also be based on which test feels more comfortable and appropriate for you personally.